jinkya/javascript-notes/Coercion in JavaScript/readme.md

 js does not have var type but value type

 Why they are not removing the bugs?
-TC39 committee defined specification have browser vendors as their memeber and browsers oppose the removal as a lot of sites are utilizing the buggy features. web compatibility reasons.
+TC39 committee who defines specification have browser vendors as their member and they oppose the removal as a lot of sites are utilizing the buggy features. web compatibility reasons.
-Browsers are at war for the market share and changing the fundamentally will break a lot ofsites.
+Browsers are at war for the market share and changing the specifications fundamentally will break a lot of sites.
 Ratio 1/1000 site breaks, reject it. ( not confirmed )

 typeof typeof 2 // "string"